ga4gh/ga4gh-server/docs/source/demo.rst

     * Restarting with stat

-(The server is using a default configuration which assumes the existence of the ``ga4gh-example-data`` for simplicity here; see [configuration] for detailed information on how we configure the server.)
+(The server is using a default configuration which assumes the existence of the ``ga4gh-example-data`` directory for simplicity here; see the :ref:`configuration` section for detailed information on how we configure the server.)
 We now have a server running in the foreground.
 When it receives requests, it will print out log entries to the terminal.
-Now, leave the server running and open another terminal to complete the rest of the demo.
+Leave the server running and open another terminal to complete the rest of the demo.

 To try out the server, we must send some requests to it using the `GA4GH